Democratic U.S. politicians urge police reforms as protesters march for 11th day

 “For the president to try to put any other words in the mouth of George Floyd, I frankly, think is despicable,” Biden said at an event in Delaware.

-Reporting by Lisa Lambert, Alexandra Alper, Andy Sullivan, Idrees Ali, Phil Stewart, Nathan Layne, Sharon Bernstein and Dan Whitcomb; Writing by Grant McCool and Dan Whitcomb; Editing by Howard Goller, Daniel Wallis and Cynthia Osterman
+Reporting by Lisa Lambert, Alexandra Alper, Andy Sullivan, Idrees Ali, Phil Stewart, Nathan Layne, Sharon Bernstein, Dan Whitcomb, Matt Spetalnick, Raphael Satter; Writing by Grant McCool, Dan Whitcomb and Matt Spetalnick; Editing by Howard Goller, Daniel Wallis and Cynthia Osterman